cybersolar/Project1/README.md

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-Update the ansible.cfg file with remote user and the hosts file with the target information.
+Update the ansible.cfg file with remote user information and the hosts file with the target VM information.

-To specify which machine to install elk server add:
+To specify which machine to install elk server add under the hosts file:

 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3